Your cart is empty

 FAQs

-Does renters insurance cover food loss due to power outage?
+Does renters' insurance cover food loss due to a power outage?

 Yes.
 Most of the standard renter's personal property insurance provides coverage for food loss from a power outage.
-As with homeowners insurance, you only get remuneration if the power outage is caused by certain perils, such as a lightning strike, hurricane, or fallen tree.
+As with homeowners' insurance, you only get reimbursement if the power outage is caused by certain perils, such as a lightning strike, hurricane, or fallen tree.

 Are insurance deductibles applicable to spoiled food claims?